 ” “No, I can’t lower my price.”

-And of not lowering prices, did we get that piece of business back in 2008 when the economy was sucking the wet mop and lots of businesses were hurting and we refused to lower our fee?
-Considering that I'm still these blogs and our business is humming along better than ever, I think you can figure out the answer (and it's not “no”).
+And speaking of not lowering prices, did we get that piece of business back in 2008 when the economy was sucking the wet mop and lots of businesses were hurting and we refused to lower our fee?
+Considering that I’m still writing these blogs and our business is humming along better than ever, I think you can figure out the answer (and it’s not “no”).